pjlintw/finetuning-transfer/README.md

 python run_transfer_finetuning.py
 ```

-You can work this with open-weight models like LLaMA or Tüulu 3—but no need to do fine-tuning by yourself.
+You can work this with open-weight models like Llama or Tülu 3—but no need to do fine-tuning by yourself.

 ### Training